Lumber Liquidators founder: Revived brand to remain HQ’d in Henrico for now

 But Sullivan’s new incarnation of the company will remain based in the Richmond region, at least for now.

-He said the company’s headquarters will be housed in its massive distribution center in White Oak Tech Park in Sandston.
+He said the company’s headquarters is now housed in a massive distribution center in White Oak Tech Park in Sandston, where it will employ around 150 workers.
 The 1 million-square-foot building at 6115 Technology Creek Drive had been owned by LL Flooring corporate, but it too was sold off through the bankruptcy process at a price of $104 million.

 The buyer in that deal was data center giant QTS, which agreed to lease the building for at least two years to Sullivan’s group.